 Of the 9000 people who have visited the county website in search of affordable housing, 29% are white, and 41% African American - with one third not specifying, according to Norma Drummond, but her job as Deputy Commissioner of the Planning Department involves more in this regard.
 "We’re not just marketing the units," she said, "We’re providing a bigger picture campaign, making sure Westchester is a welcoming community and ensuring that new residents know how to seek help in cases of discrimination."

 Developer Bill Balter of Wilder Balter Partners weighed in for his part and identified the most challenging obstacle to building in Northern Westchester.
-Currently overseeing the Roundtop affordable housing development in Cortlandt, he said, a lack of infrastructure – especially sewage treatment systems –
+Currently overseeing the Roundtop affordable housing development in Cortlandt, he said, a lack of infrastructure – especially sewage treatment systems –is the greatest challenge.

 As for the human element, from his observation, the fear in regards to who will occupy housing can often be dismissed rather seamlessly.
 A lot of times newcomers will already be part of the community as part of the local workforce, he said.